 Keep the house picked up, do a load of laundry when you wake up, run the dishwasher every night and sweep the floor before bed every day.
 These things take less than five minutes but maintaining your house this way means that it is always presentable and will not be stressing you out.

 There will be days, and sometimes weeks, that this is all you can do, and that’s okay!
 But the real magic of a vintage homemaking routine is in the weekly tasks that help you get ahead of the housework.

-Once you have started maintaining your home through daily tasks, it is time to think about more “in depth” housekeeping that you can do on a designated day.
-Try to think of things that you could knock out for the week and that will be a gift to yourself, like a freezer stocked with prepared meals, or a whole week of activities planned out.
+Once you have started maintaining your home through daily tasks, it is time to think about more “in-depth” housekeeping that you can do on a designated day.
+Try to think of things you could knock out for the week, which will be a gift to yourself, like a freezer stocked with prepared meals or a whole week of activities planned out.

 Here are my days, which you could just copy for yourself, or you could think of your own: